jstoebel/dungeon_crawler/README.md

 ## Implementation notes

  - Each square on the map is a React component called `Cell`.
- - Each `Cell` has as its props its contents.
-One of the following:
+ - Each `Cell` has as its contents as its props.
+They are one of the following:
     - empty
     - player
     - a monster